 When using the Anderson Shelter at Brackenhurst (on Evacuee Days) a safety talk on the correct access and exit procedure should be given before entering and warn pupils of uneven floor and low roof.
-A maximum of 8 pupils in the shelter at one time

 Weil's Disease

 Weil's disease (or leptospirosis icterohaemorrhagiae) is an infection caused by bacteria carried in rats' urine, which contaminates water and wet riverbanks.
 The bacteria does not survive long in dry conditions.
 The likelihood of becoming infected is greater from stagnant or slow-moving waterways, where rats are present.